 This standard defines a vendor-independent set of architecture requirements, components and interfaces for managing the functionality and behavior of Dynamic Spectrum Access networks.

-1900.5-2011 - IEEE Standard for Policy Language Requirements and System Architectures for Dynamic Spectrum Access Systems
+IEEE 1900.5-2011 - IEEE Standard for Policy Language Requirements and System Architectures for Dynamic Spectrum Access Systems

 This standard defines a vendor-independent set of policy-based control architectures and corresponding policy language requirements for managing the functionality and behavior of dynamic spectrum access networks.